Different probiotic supplements can be specifically formulated for very different needs

 Not all probiotics are created equal…. different ‘strains’ of probiotics deliver different benefits.
-Thus, different probiotic supplements can be effective at treating very different conditions.
+Thus, different probiotic supplements can be specifically formulated for very different needs.
 This can make choosing a probiotic supplement confusing.
 To help clear up some of the confusion, we’ve made it simple.
 Read on to find out: which probiotic should you use?

 The below strains of bacteria have been shown to be beneficial in these particular instances:

-Choose a probiotic supplement that best suits your needs and your particular diagnosis or health condition at any given time.
+Choose a probiotic supplement that best suits your needs and your particular Health needs at any given time.
 Simply look for the appropriate strains on the product label, or ask your doctor or pharmacist for assistance.
 Also keep these helpful tips in mind:

 2. Check that the probiotic comes with some kind of prebiotic, such as inulin.
 A prebiotic provides “food” for the bacteria in the probiotic supplement.
 This helps to maximise the amount of beneficial bacteria that survive the journey to the intestine.